tony-aptx4869/playstation_transaction_crawler/README.md

 Step 1: Get your own `authorization` or `pdccws_p`

-Step 2: Copy the file `config.example.conf` and rename it as `config.conf`
+Step 2: Copy the file `config.conf.example` and rename it as `config.conf`

 Step 3: Set your own `authorization` or `pdccws_p` values in the file `config.conf`